 Open Apple Remote

-Once connected to the AE and your Mac music server, open the Apple Remote app.
+Once connected to the AE and your Mac music server, download and open the Apple Remote app.
 The app will see your Mac and ask you to pair it.
 You will need the computer monitor and keyboard connected for this part of the operation.
 Follow the simple instructions to pair the iPad to iTunes and you should be good to go.

 Connect your DAC